mr3m/kanedama/frontend/README.md

 quicker for you but keep in mind that using them means we'll have less code to assess your knowledge and Frontend skills.

-We expect you to test your code: the minimum requirement is unit tests, end-to-end tests are a big plus.
+We expect you to test your code: the minimum requirement is unit tests.
+End-to-end tests are a big plus.
 From our experience Cypress.js works very well for React application testing, but you're free to pick your favourite.

 Some remarks: